smkoo0929hanyanguniv/smkoo0929hanyanguniv.github.io/face-pong.md

 <br>

 ## 💡 Project Overview
-**AI Face Pong** is a web-based "brick breaker" game that eliminates the need for a mouse or keyboard.
+**AI Face Pong** is a web-based "ping pong" game that eliminates the need for a mouse or keyboard.
 By utilizing a standard webcam and AI vision technology, users can control the game entirely through facial movements.

 This project was developed with two main goals:
 1.  **Inclusive Leisure (Barrier-Free):** To provide a gaming experience for individuals with upper limb disabilities who cannot use standard controllers.